 Step 3 — The cell shall be discharged in an ambient temperature of 25 °C ± 2 °C at a constant C-rate, in accordance with 4.4, to the end-of-discharge voltage that is provided by the cell manufacturer.

-NOTE — The end-of-discharge voltage provided by the cell manufacturer shall correspond to at least a DoD of 80 percent, in accordance with 4.7.

 Step 4 — Measure the discharge duration until the specified end-of-discharge voltage is reached.
 Calculate the discharge capacity of cell expressed in Ah up to three significant figures, by multiplying the discharge current (A) with the discharge duration (h).

 NOTES